-Ranked in Tier 1 for Regulatory, Health and Safety, and Licensing – The Legal 500 (2019)
+Ranked in Tier 1 for Regulatory, Health and Safety, Licensing and Crime – The Legal 500 (2020)

 “His practice includes environmental health and food standards matters.” – The Legal 500 2019